akka/akka/akka-docs/src/main/paradox/actors.md

 Processing of the current message, if any, will continue before the actor is stopped, but additional messages in the mailbox will not be processed.
-By default these messages are sent to the `deadLetters` of the `ActorSystem`, but that depends on the mailbox implementation.
+By default, these messages are sent to the `deadLetters` of the `ActorSystem`, but that depends on the mailbox implementation.